GJWT/javaOIDCMsg/README.md

 String id = jwt.getId();
 ```

-#### Private Claims
+#### Nonstandard Claims

-Additional Claims defined in the token's Payload can be obtained by calling `getClaims()` or `getClaim()` and passing the Claim name.
+Nonstandard Claims defined in the token's Payload can be obtained by calling `getClaims()` or `getClaim()` and passing the Claim name.
 A Claim will always be returned, even if it can't be found.
 You can check if a Claim's value is null by calling `claim.isNull()`.

 ```java
 Map<String, Claim> claims = jwt.getClaims();    //Key is the Claim name